 Every person experiences depression differently but often a person might suffer from physical symptoms such as headaches, digestive problems, exhaustion and fatigue or change of appetite or weight.
 Emotional symptoms also vary in intensity but often include loss of confidence, motivation and self-belief.
 Both physical and emotional symptoms can prevent the depressed person from getting better.

-A combination of CBT and hypnosis therapy can be very effective in treating this condition.
+A combination of BWRT®, Hypnosis and CBT can be very effective in treating this condition.

 Some people can end up in a vicious cycle of depression.
-As illustrated, low energy levels, lack of motivation and low mood, results in not wanting to interact socially with friend or family.
+As illustrated, low energy levels, lack of motivation and low mood result in not wanting to interact socially with friends or family.
 Often a depressed person cuts back on their activities, neglecting their daily tasks, responsibilities and they will often leave the decision making to others.
-Having entered into this vicious cycle, the depressed person experiences greater isolation and loss in self confidence.
+Having entered into this vicious cycle, the depressed person experiences greater isolation and loss of self-confidence.
 This leads to increased guilt, hopelessness and a feeling of being worthless.

 Those with depression often feel like those around them think they can turn on and off their condition like a switch.
 If it was as easy as all of a sudden letting everything go and moving on, depression wouldn’t be such a complex and difficult illness to treat.

 Let me help you to develop a different relationship with your feelings.

 Let me help you to regulate and tolerate your emotions better.

 Let me help you to challenge unhelpful negative thoughts.

 Let me help you to be more focused on the here-and-now.

 Let me help you to restore your confidence and self-belief.